makbar-io/lab5/README.md

 this, we will look at the following table (the transpose of the cluster means seen above).

-This table shows, for example, that cluster 1 is very high on Milk and Fish, somewhat high on Eggs and Starch and very low on Fruits and Vegetables.
+This table shows, for example, that cluster 1 is very high on Fish, Fruits and Vegetables, and Nuts.
+It is very low on Milk, Eggs and Red/White Meat.
 We might name this cluster “The Seaside Diet” based on this profile.

     cluster_model$centers %>% t() %>% knitr::kable()